-In the limestone area of Poggio delle Forche you’ll find Sassocolato Cave, a place once used as a barn and for important spelunking expeditions.
+In the limestone area of Poggio delle Forche you’ll find Sassocolato Cave (also known as the Bacheca cave) a place once used as a barn and for important spelunking expeditions.
 In 1995, the cave was closed to protect its important bat colony, which can be visited in summer months (so as to not disturb the animals) with the “L’Orso” Speleological Group of Castell’Azzara.